cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     Other examples include the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler: all can be approximated by random walk models, even though they may not be truly random in reality.

+#.
+RPC

+    In distributed computing, a :abbr:`RPC (remote procedure call)` is when a computer program causes a procedure to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
+That is, the programmer writes essentially the same code whether the procedure is local to the executing program, or remote.
+In the object-oriented programming paradigm, RPC calls are represented by :abbr:`RMI (remote method invocation)`.
+The RPC model implies a level of location transparency, namely that calling procedures is largely the same whether it is local or remote, but usually they are not identical, so local calls can be distinguished from remote calls.
+Remote calls are usually orders of magnitude slower and less reliable than local calls, so distinguishing them is important.